TianwenZhou/tianwenzhou.github.io/_pages/about.md

 - *2024.09-2025.09*(future), Master's degree of science in **Artificial Intelligence for Sustainable Development**, School of Computer Science, University College London(UCL)
 - *2020.09-2024.06*, Bachelor's degree of science in **Mathematics and Applied Mathematics**, School of Mathematical Science, Beijing Normal University(BNU)

+# 🔥 News
+* One of our work on low level vision (lens flare removal) is accepted by BMVC'24!

 # 🎖 Honors and Awards
 - *2024*, Distinguished Graduates, (Top 5%)